Are we there yet?

 Should you run naked?
 Au naturale?
 Do barefoot runners get fewer injuries?
-The first real science milestone in the story of natural running & running injury prevention finally arrived in 2012 … many years after the fad was establishing.
-It’s been 11 years since Lieberman and Bramble famously concluded that humans are “born to run” and (news flash!) did not evolve in running shoes.
-This gave some scientific justification for a popular new running style, and helped to inspire a new minimalist shoe industry with amazing profits.
-And yet only just now do we finally have a little direct evidence that running on our toes — forefoot striking, just like our ancestors — might prevent common running injuries.
+Is heel-striking “eating you alive”?1 The first real science milestone in the story of natural running & running injury prevention (finally) arrived in 2016 … about 12 years since the fad began, when Lieberman and Bramble famously concluded that humans are “born to run” and (news flash!) did not evolve in running shoes.
+This gave some scientific justification for a popular new running style, and helped to inspire a new minimalist shoe industry with amazing profits — mostly based on a health claim.

 (And don’t misss the brilliant sequel, Shit Runners Say To Barefoot Runners 2:48)

-I write a lot about repetitive strain injuries in runners — many articles, and four books, about iliotibial band syndrome, shin splints, plantar fasciitis, and patellofemoral syndrome — and for years I have mostly dismissed barefoot and minimalist running as a “fad,” the biggest one since the 70s.
-The nature of overuse injuries means that running biomechanics and technique can’t be anywhere near as important a factor as the sheer amount of activity.
-I just don’t buy that any running style or footwear can change the forces on your joints so much that it really matters very much one way or the other.
+I write a lot about repetitive strain injuries in runners — many articles, and four books, about iliotibial band syndrome, shin splints, plantar fasciitis, and patellofemoral syndrome — and for years I have mostly dismissed barefoot/ minimalist/natural running as a “fad,” the biggest one since the 70s.
+The nature of overuse injuries means that running biomechanics and technique can’t be anywhere near as important as the sheer amount of activity.
+Training volume and frequency probably move the needle more than any other factors by quite a bit.
+It’s unlikely that any running style or footwear can change the forces on your joints so much that it really matters very much one way or the other.
 If you’re doing so much running that you’re going to injure your legs or feet sooner or later, no biomechanical advantage is going to do any more than slightly delay your fate.

 It might do that.
 It might matter, a little.
 Of course it might.
 And I realize that many badass distance runners are pushing the envelope and interested in the tiniest sliver of an edge, but there’s still a problem: tiny slivers of edges are super hard to prove.
 And even for regular folks, the benefit could be subtle.
 So I’ve been reserving judgement, saying wake me up when we’ve got some real data.
 For years, there was little else to say about barefoot running or any other running fad.

-The first running fad was running itself: jogging or “yogging” boomed in the 1970s in the United States.
+The first running fad was running itself: jogging boomed in the 1970s in the United States.
 About 25 million Americans started running regularly.

 A new industry was born, and was soon pumping out “advanced” running shoes with many absurd features and claims, but above all the promise to protect runners from injuries.
-In spite of this, injury rates remained more or less stable,2 and there’s still no evidence that any popular running shoe design can prevent injury, and some direct evidence that they do not.3 The runners of the world (well, many of them) turned to the idea of getting rid of their shoes …
+In spite of this, injury rates remained more or less stable,5 and there’s still no evidence that any popular running shoe design can prevent injury,6 and good reasons to suspect that they cannot — because there is no clear link in the first place between running injuries and the kinds of anatomical quirks (eg pronation) that these shoes supposedly control.7 The runners of the world (well, many of them) turned to the idea of getting rid of their shoes …

 1960 — Abebe Bikila ran barefoot to win the first of his several consecutive marathon gold medals.